 VIDEO: Children’s Moonlight Festival at West Seattle’s Vietnamese Cultural Center

 2:16 PM: The sun is back and the Children’s Moonlight Festival is on until 5 pm at the Vietnamese Cultural Center (2236 SW Orchard, north of The Home Depot).
-A (corrected) dragon dance by Vovinam Burien is yet to come; activities under way now include food and face-painting, as well as karaoke.
+A lion dance by Vovinam Burien is yet to come; activities under way now include food and face-painting, as well as karaoke.
 If you haven’t been here in a while, enter just east of the center’s under-construction building fronting Orchard.

 … but there’s still lots of fun – the lantern parade is ahead: